ispeters/async_scope/asyncscope.md

 ```

 [3]{.pnum} `async_scope_token<Token>` is modeled only if `Token`'s copy operations, move operations, and `disassociate`
-method do not exit with an exception.
+member function does not exit with an exception.

 [4]{.pnum} Let `token` be an expression, and let `Token` be `decltype((token))`. `Token` models `async_scope_token` only
 if, for all expressions `sndr` whose type models `sender`, `token.wrap(sndr)` is a valid expression whose type models